LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 One non-obvious method is ``CompareTo``.
 This one method allows all the usual comparison operators to be used with the result.
-We will discuss it more later.
+We will discuss it more in :ref:`rationals-revisited`.

 The results we would like when running this testing code: